alsinmr/SLEEPY_tutorial/JupyterBook/_build/html/_sources/Chapter1/Ch1_Objects.md

 Usage of objects, then, greatly simplifies the coding required by the user to create complex simulations.
 On the other hand, the objects give the user direct access to all of the data that was used to create the simulation.
 This makes SLEEPY much less of a (uh) "black-box", so that one may investigate the components going into a simulation.

 ## Objects in SLEEPY
-The key components of SLEEPY are then all objects.
+The key components of SLEEPY are all objects.
 This includes the Experimental System (ExpSys), the Hamiltonian (Hamiltonian), the Liouvillian (Liouvillian), the density matrix (Rho), the powder average (PwdAvg), propagators (Propagator), and pulse sequences (Sequence), as well as other more internal components.
-Each of these objects will describe itself if typed at a python command line (e.g. iPython, Jupyter Notebook, Google Colab, etc.), and also contains a plotting function to show the critical stored data.
+Each of these objects will return a description of itself if typed at a Python command line or called with `print(object)`, and also contains a plotting function to show features of the stored data.

 ## Complications of object-oriented programming
 An object has various *attributes*.
-Some of these attributes are variables.
+Some of these attributes are data.
 Some are functions.
-Some are functions that look like variables (that is, they act like variables, but are obtained via an internal calculation).
+Some are functions that look like data (that is, they are returned as data, but are obtained via an internal calculation).
 Some functions return data, but others just modify the data stored inside the object.
 Some attributes can be edited by the user, but others can't.
-The object itself may sometimes be indexed, and sometimes it can be called, but not always.
+The object itself may sometimes be indexed (e.g. `L[5]`), and sometimes it can be called (e.g. `rho()`), but not always.

 Compared to functional programming (esp. in programming languages like MatLab), where we almost always put data into the function and get data out, with the original data is unmodified, it can be a little less clear what is going on in object-oriented programming.
 This is the trade-off for the flexibility of object-oriented programs.
 Our advice is to start with the tutorial examples, and try SLEEPY in a Jupyter Notebook or iPython console, and see what happens.
 Once you have the hang of it, you should find that you can simulate dynamic systems with much less effort than with a functional paradigm.
 We hope, also, that the access that SLEEPY gives you to pieces of the simulation is informative and helpful in understanding more about how dynamics simulations are done.